FanSmale/cann/README.md

  minfan@swpu.edu.cn
  minfanphd@163.com

-Eigen is required.
+NO additional package is required.

-Revise the folder of
-  the data file;
+Revise the folder of the data file;

-  the Eigen package;
+Most classes have their unitTest() function.
 Revise main() for different tests.

+Traditional ANN has been tested on the iris dataset with success.
+CNN is implemented, however with some hidden bugs.